The JFK 100

 Mr. BOWERS.
 Nothing that I could pinpoint as having happened that --

+"Before Bowers could conclude this most important sentence," Lane writes, "the Commission lawyer interrupted with an unrelated question."
+(Mark Lane, Rush to Judgment [New York: Thunder's Mouth, 1992], p.
+32.)
 Thus, Lane implies that Joseph Ball was actively seeking to suppress Bowers's testimony.
-But it is not clear from the transcript whether Bowers was interrupted, as Lane states, or whether Bowers simply trailed off, having nothing substantial to add; Lane's speculation is unwarranted.
+But it is not clear from the transcript whether Bowers was interrupted, as Lane states, or whether Bowers simply trailed off, having nothing substantial to add..

 Moreover, Lane overlooks the fact that, at the conclusion of the deposition, Ball gave the witness an opportunity to elaborate upon anything he had related, or point out anything he felt had been omitted.
-Bowers was very clear that he had omitted nothing.
+Bowers was very clear that he had omitted nothing:

 Mr. BALL.
 Is there anything that you told me that I haven't asked you about that you think of?